vraychev/JMinerGuide/README.md

 A tool to make mining more enjoyable.
 It's able to:

-* notify you of asteroid expiration before the laser cycle ends
+* Notify you of asteroid expiration before the laser cycle ends
-* alert you when your ore hold is filled
+* Alert you when your ore hold is filled
-* provide you with various timers for your needs
+* Provide you with various timers for your needs
-* all of this - per-window.
+* All of this - per-window.
 Turn your mining operation with six alts into whack-an-asteroid game with nearly zero mining time loss!

 To correctly use the monitor, you need to:

-* use Windows OS.
+* Use Windows OS.
 There's no monitor for other OSes at this moment.

+Either:

-* set up API keys for all your chars.
-Monitor will ignore unknown chars.
+* Set up API keys for all your chars.
-* set up API key for your booster.
+* Set up API key for your booster.
 If the key isn't available, you should set up booster skills on the custom character and use it as a booster.
-* correctly set ship equipment for all your miners and a booster
+* Correctly set ship equipment for all your miners and a booster
-* check, that calculated values for mining yield, mining cycle time and ore hold are correct
+* Check, that calculated values for mining yield, mining cycle time and ore hold are correct

+Or:

+* Just start a Monitor
+* Set up ore hold volume, number of turrets, ore yield per turret and turret cycle for every pilot without the API key.
+* You can see yield and cycle time in a turret mouseover, by the way.

+And then:

-* set up monitor settings and asteroid filter as needed
+* Set up monitor settings and asteroid filter as needed
-* load survey scanner result (ctr-a, then ctrl-c in the results window, ctrl-v into the Load Scan window)
+* Load survey scanner result (ctr-a, then ctrl-c in the results window, ctrl-v into the Load Scan window)
-* check, that used ore hold is same both in monitor and a game, adjust if needed
+* Check, that used ore hold is same both in monitor and a game, adjust if needed
-* start mining ingame, and then in the monitor, same turret on the same asteroid.
+* Start mining ingame, and then in the monitor, same turret on the same asteroid.
 You can press interface buttons for that, or use f1-f3 buttons, same as ingame
-* respond to the alerts
+* Respond to the alerts
-* rinse and repeat
+* Rinse and repeat

 # Known issues